Text Classification

 The layers are stacked sequentially to build the classifier:

-• The first layer is an embedding layer.
+layer.
 This layer takes the integer-encoded vocabulary and looks up the embedding vector for each word-index.
 These vectors are learned as the model trains.
 The vectors add a dimension to the output array.
-The resulting dimensions are: (batch, sequence, embedding).
+The resulting dimensions are: (batch, sequence, embedding

 Loss function and optimizer